mdn/yari/docs/envvars.md

 **Default: `content/popularities.json`**

-It's the location to a .json file that has a popularities based on Google Analytics pageviews numbers.
+It's the location to a .json file that has popularities based on Google Analytics pageviews numbers.

 ### `BUILD_ALLOW_STALE_TITLES`